 Ever in search of new thrills, Jake lets wealthy heir Ash seduce him.
 He expects to their lively affair to end once the long, hot summer is over, but as the year dwindles, he’s forced to acknowledge an uncomfortable truth.
 Shocked at his folly in letting someone into his heart, he tries to wrest back control.

 But unlike all the women Jake paid and forgot, Ash isn’t going quietly.

 After months of furtive assignations, Ash’s lover leaves him for a life of riches and respectability.
 Angry and heartsore at his rejection, Ash has no one to confide in.

 Neighboring farmers Seth and Dougal accidentally discover his secret.
-They know Ash has been taken advantage of and decide to teach him what real love is.
+Ash has been taken advantage of, and they decide to teach him what real love is.

 Can Seth and Dougal help Ash mend his broken heart?